Mapping project journeys at NHS Symposium

 In answer to this, the inaugural NHS Symposium initiated the forming of a Sponsors community that will continue to meet annually to share expertise, explore challenges and develop learning.

-To help launch this community, Mind Doodle was invited to facilitate a collaborative thinking session at the NHS Symposium, where participants could contribute perceptions, processes, and share best practises for the benefit of all involved.
+To help launch this community, Mind Doodle was invited to facilitate a collaborative thinking session by mind mapping at the NHS Symposium, where participants could contribute perceptions, processes, and share best practises for the benefit of all involved.

 Mapping the project journey